IanEdington/learn/data-and-algorithms/coursework.md

 - Asymptotically non-negative: only works in the positive quadrant

-Example of how to calculate constants & lower value: Intro to Alg(pg 46)
+Example of how to calculate constants & lower value: IntoAlg(pg 46)

 $$
 c_{1}n^2 \leq \frac{1}{2}n^2 - 3n \leq c_{2}n^2